English cricket team in Australia in 2013–14

 The England cricket team toured Australia during the 2013–14 season from 31 October 2013 to 2 February 2014.
 The series included the traditional five Tests for The Ashes, and also featured five One Day Internationals (ODIs) and three T20 Internationals (T20Is).

-Australia dominated all three formats on the tour, their only loss coming in the fourth ODI.
+Australia dominated all three formats on the tour, their only loss coming in the fourth ODI when England scored 316, the highest score of the ODI series.
 As a result of the tour, England's Test coach Andy Flower was relieved of his duties with the team, while batsman Kevin Pietersen was informed that he would no longer be considered for selection by the national team.